-As that critical need to maintain and improve our wastewater and stormwater systems remains a priority, we’ve proposed an annual rate increase of 4.7 percent for the years 2022–2026, a schedule we presented to our Board of Trustees at their April 7 meeting.
+As that critical need to maintain and improve our wastewater and stormwater systems remains a priority, we proposed an annual rate increase of 4.7 percent for the years 2022–2026 to our Board of Trustees at their April 7 meeting.

 The rate increase will help to fund, in part, the uninterrupted work of our plant operations, which includes cleaning sewage from 330,000 homes and businesses, as well as funding stormwater and sewer projects designed to protect public health and improve our region’s waterways.

 “For nearly 50 years, the Sewer District has invested $5 billion in sewer and stormwater projects.
 Our early work included restoring the Cuyahoga River through sewer investments, which significantly reduced the amount of pollution making its way to the river,” said Kyle Dreyfuss-Wells, Sewer District Chief Executive Officer.

 “The work, however, does not stop.
 Our community’s 330 miles of regional sewer pipes, 3 wastewater treatment plants, and 476 miles of regional streams requires continual maintenance and care to ensure we protect public health and the freshwater quality on which our region relies...”